TheNewEconomy/TNE-Bukkit/Upcoming.md

     - Added configurations to specify the number of decimal places displayed for balances
   - Technical
     - API
-      - All balance-related methods that involve the data-type will be deprecated for methods using the BigDecimal class
+      - All balance-related methods that involve the double data-type will be deprecated for methods using the BigDecimal class
       - Changed how developers access the TNE API.
         - This is now done via TNE.instance().api() rather than TNE.instance.api
         - The new way prevents any unnecessary modification that may occur